How do I report a work related accident?

 How is medical treatment provided for a work related injury?

-All medical treatment (except for emergency care) must be authorized by OptaComp.
+All medical treatment (except for emergency care) must be authorized by AmeriSys.
 An injured worker must notify their supervisor immediately.
-If medical care is needed the Supervisor will report the accident to OptaComp at 1-877-518-2583 with the exception of First Aid accidents. (accidents or incidents that occur that do not require medical treatment).
+If medical care is needed the Supervisor will report the accident to AmeriSys at 1-800-455-2079 with the exception of First Aid accidents. (accidents or incidents that occur that do not require medical treatment).
 If you do not seek medical treatment from an authorized provider, you are responsible for payment for your own medical expenses.

 Do I have to seek medical care immediately?